|

 It

-is also important that you take
+is also important that you take adequate personal medications

-to the area and activity undertaken.
+relevant to the area and activity undertaken.
+This web site

 Those

-venturing away from good medical
+venturing away from good medical facilities will need

-aid kit, a sterile pack containing
+to take a first aid kit, a sterile pack containing needles

-needles and syringes and extra medical
+and syringes and extra medical items such as antibiotics,

-pain killers and other emergency treatments.
+strong pain killers and other emergency treatments.

 Other

-useful items include; water purification
+useful items include; water purification tablets, a sun-block

-tablets, a sun-block and some insect
+and some insect repellent.

 Remember,

-you should always seek medical advice
+you should always seek medical advice when possible

-when possible for anything more than
+for anything more than simple injuries or complaints.

 Travel

-for all travellers in case of accidents
+health insurance is essential for all travellers in case

-and emergencies requiring medical
+of accidents and emergencies requiring medical or hospital

-check that the costs of repatriation
+treatment abroad.
+Always check that the costs of repatriation

 are included.